redcountryroad/OSCP-shortsheet/README.md

 - decode base64 hashes: `echo "xxxxxxxxxxxxx" | base64 -d`
 - Domain Controller usually has port 88/TCP kerberos-sec
 - For AD enumeration run `nmap -A 192.168.1.50 -Pn`, take note of the common name of the host in AD e.g. `ssl-cert: Subject: commonName=student.pentesting.local`
+- For crackmapexec, if a command failed, try another protocol e.g. smb, winrm, etc

 ## MSFVenom